iron-io/functions/docs/operating/extending.md

 function main () {
     srv := server.New(/* Here all required parameters to initialize the server */)

-    // To add a listeners that listen to app's creation srv.AddAppCreateListener(myCustomListener)
+    srv.AddAppCreateListener(myCustomListener)

-    // To add listeners that listen to app's update srv.AddAppUpdateListener(myCustomListener)
+    srv.AddAppUpdateListener(myCustomListener)

-    // To add listeners that listen to app's deletion srv.AddAppDeleteListener(myCustomListener)
+    srv.AddAppDeleteListener(myCustomListener)

     srv.Run()